samelstob/notes/management-notes/manager_tools/career-search-notes.md

 # Ideas for current job CV

 * Platform upgrades
-* Made large contributions to the development of new strategy into Travel
+* Made contributions to the development of new strategy into Travel
 * SWOT analysis
 * Work with business?
 * Coaching and giving feedback to developers daily